 The fertilizer leaked out of the bag and through the nozzle.
 I hosed off as much of the puddle as I could, and about an hour later, was left with a pretty nasty burn mark on the lawn where the puddle of pure Sunday fertilizer leaked:

 If you need to pause while hosing your lawn with Sunday fertilizer packs, either remove the bag and screw the cap on or let it rest vertically with no chance of it spilling over.
 And don’t forget to turn off the water.

 For natural grub killer, consider application of beneficial nematodes, a specie of roundworm that attacks the guts of grubs and kill them from the inside out.
 We will be switching to beneficial nematodes next year for grub control because we do have a sulcata tortoise and a red footed tortoise that love to graze on the lawn.
-They were kept in a holding area for two months while the backyard was treated, by the way.
+I kept them in a holding area for two months as the backyard was treated.

 Get Sunday is after all a subscription service and three lawn care packages are shipped to the subscriber each year.
 The type of fertilizer you’ll subsequently receive is based on the optional soil sample submitted, season and temperature.

 At the cost of $169 per year, or $56 per shipment, for a lawn fertilizer subscription service that covers lawns up to 7,500 sq. ft, is it worth it?
 How does it compare to the time tested Scotts Lawn Care Program?

 Get Sunday costs $169 and treats yard up to 7,500 sq. ft.
 Scotts Lawn Care program costs $99 for a small yard (up to 5,000 sq. ft.). $245 for a large yard (up to 15,000 sq. ft).
 These prices are as of 2019 and are subjected to change.
 Scotts Lawn Care program cost varies by region and product availability (i.e. North, Northeast, South, South West, etc.)